 What is the cost to join the Victorian Letter Writers Guild?
 Can I make a donation?

-I do not charge for any exchanges or matching that take place on the site, nor do I take monetary donations.
-If you want to thank me, write me a letter!
+Membership in the Guild is $10 USD per year.
+Some have suggested I accept donations---if you'd like to send a donation, you can use the same payment methods listed in your welcome email.
+But really, if you want to thank me, write me a letter!
 I also accept chocolate by the trunk full and all forms of bound books and paper ephemera gifts.
-Ha!
 Another way you can contribute to the Guild is by sharing it with your friends via social media, email, or postal mail.
-Finally, you can visit Victorian Letters on Etsy for letter writing materials and other fun ephemera for mail art, mixed media collages, etc. All proceeds from this shop support the VLWG.

 What if I don't like my pen friend?